Chris Van Hollen

 In 2007, Van Hollen became the chair of the Democratic Congressional Campaign Committee (DCCC).
-In this post, he was responsible for leading efforts to defend vulnerable Democrats and get more Democrats elected to Congress in 2008, which he did.
+In this post, he was responsible for leading efforts to defend vulnerable Democrats and get more Democrats elected to Congress in 2008, which led to a wave election for Democrats.
 House Speaker Nancy Pelosi created a new leadership post, Assistant to the Speaker, in 2006 so that Van Hollen could be present at all leadership meetings.
 He was elected ranking member on the Budget Committee on November 17, 2010.
 Pelosi appointed Van Hollen to the 12-member bipartisan Committee on Deficit Reduction with a mandate for finding major budget reductions by late 2011.
 On October 17, 2013, Pelosi appointed Van Hollen to serve on the bicameral conference committee.

 Van Hollen ran for the United States Senate in 2016 to replace retiring Senator Barbara Mikulski.
 He defeated U.S. Representative Donna Edwards in the Democratic primary and won the general election with 61% of the vote to Republican nominee Kathy Szeliga's 36%.
 He was reelected in 2022 with nearly 66% of the vote to Republican nominee Chris Chaffee's 34%.
 Van Hollen chaired the Democratic Senatorial Campaign Committee (DSCC) from 2017 to 2019.
+Van Hollen became Maryland's senior senator when Ben Cardin retired from the Senate in 2025.

 Early life, education, and career

 Van Hollen was born in Karachi, Pakistan, the eldest of three children of American parents, Edith Eliza (née Farnsworth) and Christopher Van Hollen.
-His father was a Foreign Service officer who served as Deputy Assistant Secretary of State for Near Eastern Affairs (1969–1972) and U.S. Ambassador to Sri Lanka and the Maldives (1972–1976); his mother worked in the Central Intelligence Agency and the State Department, where she served as chief of the intelligence bureau for South Asia.
+His father was a Foreign Service officer who served as deputy assistant secretary of state for Near Eastern Affairs (1969–1972) and U.S. ambassador to Sri Lanka and the Maldives (1972–1976); his mother worked in the Central Intelligence Agency and the State Department, where she served as chief of the intelligence bureau for South Asia.
 He spent parts of his early life in Pakistan, Turkey, India, and Sri Lanka.
-He returned to the United States for his junior year of high school, and attended Middlesex School in Concord, Massachusetts, where his grandfather once taught.
+He returned to the United States for his junior year of high school, and attended Middlesex School in Concord, Massachusetts, where his grandfather had once taught.

-He is an alumnus of the Kodaikanal International School in southern India.
-In 1982, Van Hollen graduated from Swarthmore College with a Bachelor of Arts degree in philosophy.
-He continued his studies at Harvard University, where he earned a Master of Public Policy degree, concentrating in national security studies, from the John F. Kennedy School of Government in 1985.
-He earned a Juris Doctor from the Georgetown University Law Center in 1990.
+He is an alumnus of the Kodaikanal International School (in Dindigul district, Tamil Nadu, India).
+In 1982, Van Hollen graduated from Swarthmore College with a Bachelor of Arts in philosophy.
+He continued his studies at Harvard University, where he earned a Master of Public Policy concentrating in national security studies from the John F. Kennedy School of Government in 1985.
+He then earned a Juris Doctor from the Georgetown University Law Center in 1990.

 Early political career

 Van Hollen worked as a legislative assistant for defense and foreign policy to U.S. Senator Charles Mathias, a Republican from Maryland, from 1985 to 1987.
-He was also a staff member of the U.S. Senate Committee on Foreign Relations (1987–1989), and a legislative advisor for federal affairs to Maryland Governor William Donald Schaefer (1989–1991).
+He was also a staff member of the U.S. Senate Committee on Foreign Relations (1987–1989), and a legislative advisor for federal affairs to Maryland governor William Donald Schaefer (1989–1991).
 He was admitted to the Maryland bar in 1990, and joined the law firm of Arent Fox.